Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 It leaks bar oil like nothing else!

-Nowadays I store this saw without any bar oil in it.
-I’ll only top it up as much as I need, and drain whatever’s left in there.
+Nowadays we store this saw without any bar oil in it.
+I’ll only top it up as much as I need, and drain whatever’s left in there when I’m finished.
 It doesn’t matter which way I store it – hanging or on its side – it still leaks.

 Chainsaw Storage Ideas